JoAnn Naticchia’s nine-year-old refrigerator broke. Why won’t GE fix it?

 A brief, polite email to a supervisor might have helped.
 I list the names, numbers and emails of key executives on my site.

-I contacted GE on your behalf.
+My advocacy team and I contacted GE on your behalf.
 The way I see it, GE hung up on you and sassed you when you called for help, so even if the warranty didn’t cover you, I see a customer service problem.
 I thought GE could do better.

 It did.
 GE offered to cover half the costs of repairing your icemaker, but would not lower the $99 fee to come to your home.
 That’s not the outcome for which you were hoping, and I’m sorry.